imvetri/ui-editor/README.md

   <br>
   <br>
   <p>
     ui-editor is a web based interface builder built using reactjs.
 Its main purpose is to build interfaces for rapid application development.
+It's main aim is to forget learning framework syntax and focus on building just the components using jsx, state, events.
   </p>
  <p>
     It started as an experimental tool to test readable code generation and it was a success.
 Since then, I have been experimenting with it to test instant renderer and it was a success too.